15 Feb Five Ways to Cut Costs & Improve Cash Flow

 - Slow down shipping expenses.
 Employees often send packages overnight when two or three day shipping would suffice.
 Establish or re-establish clear policies.
 In addition, you might be able to find some lower cost shipping arrangements by comparing providers.

 - Give us a call.
-We would be happy to take a comprehensive look at your company’s expenses and assess how they are affecting your cash flow.
+Our team of business advisors would be happy to take a comprehensive look at your company’s expenses and assess how they are affecting your cash flow.
 Most likely, we can make some strong money-saving recommendations.